 There are some simple, every day, low-tech steps you can take to reduce your chances of exposure and help protect others.
 They're the same things we do to prevent the flu, the common cold, and other respiratory illnesses.

 - Use wisdom in deciding if you are well enough to come to an event.
-Please stay home if you're sick.
+Please stay home if you're sick or have symptoms.

 - Cover your coughs and sneezes with a tissue, throw the tissue in the trash, and wash your hands right away.